Your annual combined assessment and tax notice includes the municipal taxes, provincial education requisitions, and seniors housing requisition.

 Receiving Your Notice

 The onus is on the land owners to ensure the taxes are paid on a property.
-If you have not received your property assessment and tax notice by the latter part of June, please contact the municipal district's tax clerk, email Tina Flack, at 780-826-3171, ext.
+If you have not received your property assessment and tax notice by the latter part of June, please contact the municipal district's tax clerk, email the Property Tax Technician, at 780-826-3171, ext.
 9233.

 The Municipal Government Act requires municipalities to post in their local papers a notice that the tax notices have been mailed out.